Serving Family Law Clients in DuPage and Kane Counties

 About the Peskind Law Firm

-At the Peskind Law Firm, we understand that divorce is multi-faceted, and that our clients need support and guidance in many areas, not just navigating the court system.
+At Peskind Law Firm, we understand that divorce is multi-faceted and that our clients need support and guidance in many areas, not just navigating the court system.
 We have created a unique divorce law firm that allows us to provide comprehensive services to our divorce clients.
-In addition to attorneys and legal support staff focused exclusively on family law issues, we employ a Certified Divorce Coach and a certified public accountant (CPA) to assist with issues such as post-divorce planning, goal-setting, and analysis of suspect financial records.
+In addition to attorneys and legal support staff focused exclusively on family law issues, we employ a Certified Divorce Coach and a Certified Public Accountant (CPA) to assist with issues such as post-divorce planning, goal-setting, and analysis of suspect financial records.

 We are committed not just to obtaining the best possible legal outcome for you, but also to reducing stress, providing information, and helping you prepare to move forward after divorce.
-If you’re ready to take control of the process and begin building your future, call 630-440-0701 now to schedule your consultation with one of our DuPage county family law attorneys.
+If you’re ready to take control of the process and begin building your future, call 630-444-0701 or fill out the contact form to the right and one of our associates will get back with you shortly.

 Oak Brook Divorce FAQs